-gs\dumpall for Exporting All Database Information and gs\restore for Importing Data gs\dumpall, provided by GaussDB, is used to export all database information, including the data of the default postgres database, data of user-specified databases, and global objects of all databases.
+gs\dumpall for Exporting All Database Information and gs\restore for Importing Data gs\dumpall, provided by GaussDB, is used to export all database information, including the data of the default postgres database, data of user-specified databases, and global objects of all databases in a cluster.

-2.4 gs\dumpall for Exporting All Database Information
+2.3 gs\dumpall for Exporting All Database Information

-When gs\dumpall is used to export data, other users can still access (read or write) the database.
+When gs\dumpall is used to export data, other users can still access (read/write) the databases in a cluster.

 gs\dumpall can export complete, consistent data.
-For example, if gs\dumpall is started to export entire database at T1, data of the databases at that time point will be exported, and modifications on the databases after that time point will not be exported.
+For example, if gs\dumpall is started to export database from the entire cluster at T1, data of the cluster databases at that time point will be exported, and modifications on the cluster databases after that time point will not be exported.